Author Archives: Gustavo Martínez Contreras

 About Gustavo Martínez Contreras

 was born in Texas, brewed in Mexico City, seasoned in the Mexico-United States border, aged walking the streets of Philadelphia.
-He had a short-lived stint eating grits, fried chicken, and peaches in Atlanta, Georgia.
-He is now a sports reporter for New York's own El Diario La Prensa.
-For the past eight years, he has written about immigrant communities in English, Spanish, and some Spanglish.
-Although he does not have a shelf full of awards, Gustavo has received thank you notes and hugs from people who have trusted him their stories.
-His work has appeared in New York’s El Diario/La Prensa, Dallas’ Al Día, Philly’s own The Public School Notebook, Philadelphia Weekly, Radio Bilingüe, Latina Lista, Spot.us, among others.
-When he’s not writing for El Diario he’s devoting time to mojadocitizen.wordpress.com, blog where he delves into immigration and other issues.
+He had a short-lived stint eating grits, fried chicken, and peaches in Atlanta.
+He later became a béisbol writer for El Diario de Nueva York.
+He has written about immigrant communities in English, Spanish, and some Spanglish.
+Although he does not have a shelf full of awards, Gustavo has received thank you notes and hugs from people who have trusted him with their stories.
+His work has appeared in Voices of New York, El Diario/La Prensa, Dallas’ Al Día, The Philadelphia Public School Notebook, Philadelphia Weekly, Radio Bilingüe, Latina Lista, Spot.us, among others.
+He is currently pursuing a master's degree at the CUNY Graduate School of Journalism.

 Posted in Uncategorized | Leave a comment